Dumbbell dimer dynamics in three-dimensional chiral fluids: Orientational dynamics of active dimer

 Here we have assumed that each sphere experiences no hydrodynamic interaction from the other, i.e., $\p{M}_{\alpha\beta}=\p 0$, so as to focus on the higher-order effects of odd viscosity on the self-mobility of each sphere.
 In the above equation, one can see that the even orders of odd viscosity affect only the diagonal terms of the hydrodynamic mobility, because the diagonal contributions must be independent of the ``handedness" of the fluid chirality.
-Moreover, the presence of anisotropy due to the odd viscosity axis $\mathbf{e}$ creates unequal forces between axial and transverse directions.
-Although the dimer angular dynamics can be determined by a similar way to the previous calculations, we employ another approach here by exploiting the fact that the torque-free condition is simplified in the spherical coordinates.
-As detained in Appendix~\ref{sec:appA}, the angular dynamics is found as
+Moreover, the presence of anisotropy due to the odd viscosity axis $\hat{\mathbf{z}}$ creates unequal forces between axial and transverse directions.

+To proceed with the calculation, we employ an approach similar to the previous section, working in the frame of the spherical angular variables.
+As detailed in Appendix~\ref{sec:appA}, the angular dynamics is found as

-It is clear from Eq.~\eqref{eq:thetadotsecond} that the out-of-plane dynamics of the dimmer is possible to the quadratic order or higher in $\lambda$, meaning that the odd viscosity anisotropy gives rise to the alignment behavior toward the chirality axis.
-Consequently, the resulting orientational dynamics shows the precessional motion as well as the reorientation of the dimer along $\mathbf{e}$, while it undergoes the monotonic expansion or contraction in its size $L(t)$.
+where the latter is valid when $0<\theta<\pi$, as before.
+It is clear from Eq.~\eqref{eq:thetadotsecond} that the out-of-plane dynamics of the dimer is possible to the quadratic order or higher in $\lambda$, meaning that the odd viscosity anisotropy gives rise to the transient alignment behavior toward the chirality axis, followed by the net oscillatory motion during one cycle of the deformation.
+Consequently, the resulting orientational dynamics shows the precessional motion as well as the oscillatory behavior with respect to the $\hat{\mathbf{z}}$-axis, while it undergoes the monotonic expansion or contraction in its size $L(t)$.
 Expressions~\eqref{eq:thetadotsecond} and \eqref{eq:phidotsecond} are the main results of this work, where we find that the presence of chirality inside the fluid induces three-dimensional rotational oscillations depending on the expansion-contraction of the dimer.
-Similar alignment behavior may take place also in an anisotropic environment with a preferred direction~\cite{ lintuvuori2017hydrodynamics}.
+Similar alignment behavior may take place also in an anisotropic environment with a preferred direction~\cite{lintuvuori2017hydrodynamics}.
 Nevertheless, the fluid chirality we consider originates purely from the fluid chirality and the obtained alignment mechanism is distinctive, as it does not rely on external mechanism, such as ambient torque coming from the minimization of elastic energy in the case of nematic liquid crystals.